 1. Restoring from previous backups

-If you’ve successfully backed up your device, the first step is to let Android access your backups, which includes the list of apps you had installed on your last phone.
-As long as your new Android phone can connect (again, get it on Wi-Fi!), your new phone will install all available apps from the Google Play Store again.
-Unfortunately, some apps will remember you, some will need you to login.
-That’s down to developer choices, it’s not your fault!
+If you’ve successfully backed up your device, the first step is to let Android access your backups.
+This includes the list of apps you had installed on your last phone.
+Your new Android phone will automatically install all available apps from the Google Play Store again.
+Unfortunately, some apps will remember you, but some will need you to log in again.
+That’s down to developer choices; it’s not your fault!

 2. Go to your Google Play Store library

 You may not want to replicate all your apps when switching phones.
-It’s often a good idea to also skip that option and start with a clean phone, you can quickly access your previously installed apps.
-To do so, open Google Play Store > Menu > My apps & games > Library.
+It’s often a good idea to also skip that option and start with a clean phone.
+You could quickly access your previously installed apps though.
+To do so, open Google Play Store > Menu (three vertical lines) > My apps & games > Library.

 Don’t forget passwords and 2FA

-One of the most prominent pain points when switching between devices is having to log back into each app.
-While some developers have implemented the ability to log in using your Google account (or other social media accounts).
+One of the most prominent pain points when switching between devices is logging back into each app.
+Some developers have implemented the ability to log in using your Google account (or other social media accounts).
 However, many require usernames and passwords that you’ll have to remember.

 The easiest and most secure way to breeze through this process is to use a password manager like LastPass or 1Password.
-Not only do these services allow you to generate incredibly complex passwords and keep them secure, using the password Autofill APIs added to Android back in 2017, these apps can quickly paste in your credentials so you don’t need to remember them.
-Of course, the autofill API isn’t implemented in every app, so you’ll eventually have to copy your password directly from the password manager.
+Not only do these services allow you to generate incredibly complex passwords and keep them secure, using the password Autofill APIs added to Android back in 2017, but these apps can also quickly paste in your credentials, so you don’t need to remember them.
+Unfortunately, not every app implements the auto-fill API.
+So you’ll eventually have to copy your password directly from the password manager.

 On top of this, various apps can authenticate Two Factor Authentication (2FA) logins.
-While we strongly recommend that you secure your every possible account with some form of 2FA, you have to be careful when switching phones.
+We strongly recommend that you secure every possible account with some form of 2FA.
+However, you have to be extra careful when switching phones.
 Being locked out of even just one 2FA secured login is going to be painful, at the least.

 The good news is, finally, popular 2FA apps like Google Authenticator finally do give you the option of backing up 2FA to transfer to another device.
 The likes of Authy and LastPass have done this for a while too.